 In this post I analyzed a dataset consisting of recordings from 26 participants and three sensor modalities (ECG, H7, camera).
 For each participant we had four measurement conditions, including lying down and sitting with or without paced breathing.

 We found that on average we have about 15 ms differences in consecutive HRV measurements under these conditions, and that paced breathing as well as slightly longer measurements (2 minutes instead of 1), did not change much the outcomes.
-Nonetheless, for the reasons explained above, we would still recommend using paced breathing to make sure your breathing pattern does not change over time, as app usage is continuous, while this study was a single measurement per person.

 I also showed how we deal with this variability in HRV4Training, by always analyzing your data with respect to what is your normal variability based on your historical data, and therefore making meaningful interpretations.
 Hopefully, this gives some clarity on a topic that is not much discussed but clearly puzzles many, as these questions are among the most common we receive.